-- Press → button on the compressor.
+- Press + button on the compressor.
 The tyre is filled with sealant. - The compressor pressure gauge briefly indicates up to 6 bar whilst the sealant bottle is emptying (approx. 30 seconds).
 Then the pressure starts to drop. - 10.
 All of the sealant is pumped into the tyre.
-Then the tyre is inflated. - 11.
-The prescribed tyre pressure should be obtained within 10 minutes.
-Tyre pressure compressor by pressing the + button again.
+Then the tyre is inflated.

+compressor by pressing the + button again.